Order by phone:

 Broadband rewards and new customer deals

-New customers signing up to BT Broadband can often snap up a Rewards Card when they sign up for a new broadband service.
+New customers signing up to both Sky and BT Broadband can often snap up a gift voucher when they sign up for a new broadband service.
 Once activated, you can normally spend these cards in anywhere that accepts Mastercard.
-Sometimes, you can even snap up multiple free gifts.
-In the past, we’ve seen deals with more than £200 worth of freebies.

 Here are the current top BT or Sky deals with free gifts: